brunokoga/Montevideo/spells_dir/removeBlindnessDeafness.md

 **Saving Throw** [Fortitude](../combat#_fortitude) negates (harmless); **[Spell Resistance](../glossary#_spell-resistance)** yes (harmless)

-_Remove blindness/deafness _cures blindness or deafness (your choice), whether the effect is normal or magical in nature.
+_Remove blindnes_dir/deafness _cures blindness or deafness (your choice, whether the effect is normal or magical in nature.
 The spell does not restore ears or eyes that have been lost, but it repairs them if they are damaged.

-_Remove blindness/deafness_ counters and dispels _ [blindness/deafness](blindnessDeafness#_blindness-deafness)_.
+_Remove blindness/deafness_ counters and dispels _ [blindnes_dir/deafness](blindnessDeafness#_blindness-deafness_.